Open Houses: Saturdays April 28th and May 17th 11-1pm

 Wednesday: We’ll make a hydrothermal vent community in our terrariums and explode our underwater volcanoes.

-Thursday: We’ll design a tool to explore the ocean bottom while at the surface and test it out at Roosevelt Beach.
+Thursday: We’ll design a tool to explore the ocean bottom while at the surface and test it out at our local beach.
 We’ll design different methods for powering boats using balloon powered motors, paddles and sails.